Free Research Preview. DrugChatter may produce inaccurate information.

 Can Ativan Tolerance Increase Dependency Risk?

-Ativan, also known as lorazepam, is a benzodiazepine medication commonly prescribed to treat anxiety disorders, insomnia, and seizures.
-While it can be an effective treatment option, it's essential to understand the risks associated with its use, particularly the development of tolerance and dependency.
+Ativan, also known as lorazepam, is a medication commonly prescribed to treat anxiety disorders, insomnia, and seizures.
+While it can be an effective treatment option, it's essential to understand the potential risks associated with its use, particularly the risk of tolerance and dependency.

 What is Ativan Tolerance?

-2. Withdrawal symptoms: When attempting to stop or reduce Ativan use, individuals may experience withdrawal symptoms, such as anxiety, insomnia, and seizures.
-This can make it difficult to quit, increasing the risk of dependency.
+* Withdrawal symptoms: When Ativan is stopped or the dosage is reduced, individuals who have developed tolerance may experience withdrawal symptoms such as anxiety, insomnia, and seizures.
+This can make it difficult to stop using the medication, leading to a higher risk of dependency.

 Conclusion